 “This is the longest and the most popular long-distance trail in Slovenia.
 In 28 days, you will be rewarded with exceptional views and experiences.
 It begins in Maribor, takes you across the plateaus of the Pohorje Hills, the Kamnik and Savinja Alps, the Karavanke Alps, and the Julian Alps.
 Finally, you will be caressed by a sea breeze on the Adriatic coast.”

 Now, you would think that I should have known this would be much more than a relaxing stroll, but I have trekked all over the world at this point and I have never before had to climb up the side of a mountain at 60 degrees before.
-The local Slovenians that I would see running up and down the mountains did so with small day-packs of approximately 4 or 5 kilos and with mountain boots with the utmost support for their ankles.
-The heart of my problem is, my backpack is massive weighing around 25 kilos, and my hiking shoes do not have the ankle support to manage the unmaintained tails of loose rocks and boulders that I would have to navigate through the mountains.
+The local Slovenians that I would see running up and down the mountains did so with small day-packs weighing approximately 4 or 5 kilos and with mountain boots with the utmost support for their ankles.
+The heart of my problem is, my backpack is massive weighing around 20 kilos, and my hiking shoes do not have the ankle support to manage the unmaintained tails of loose rocks and boulders that I have been navigating through the mountains.

 The night before I decided to end my trek, the caretaker of the mountain hut I was staying at looked at me with grave concern in his eyes and mentioned to me that my bag was extremely large for this trail and that from the next day through the remainder of the Alps, the trail was about to get much, much more difficult.
 If this wasn’t enough to freak me out, a friend from the UK wrote to me saying she dreamt I had died… and to please write back to her letting her know I actually HAD NOT died.